7 deputies and 3 others face murder charges in a Black man's death at mental hospital

 Editor's note: This story includes detailed descriptions of violence.

-Seven law enforcement officers and three hospital employees have been charged with second-degree murder over the death of a Black man at a state psychiatric hospital last week, according to a Virginia prosecutor.
+A Virginia prosecutor has charged seven law enforcement officers and three hospital employees with second-degree murder over the death of a Black man at a state psychiatric hospital last week.

 Irvo Noel Otieno, 28, was taken into emergency custody on March 3 after experiencing mental health distress.